infratographer/fertilesoil/docs/appframework.md

 `appv1.AppStorage` interface.
 The `cv1nats` package provides a NATS implementation of the `clientv1.Watcher` interface.
 The `clientv1` package provides a HTTP implementation of the `clientv1.ReadOnlyClient` interface.
+The client serves the purpose of allowing to do full reconciliation loops on the directory structure without having to fully rely on the watcher.

+The controller will do a full reconciliation loop on the directory tree when it starts, as well as at a random interval between 5 and 15 minutes.
+This is to ensure that the application is aware of all directories that are relevant to it.
+Note that the interval is configurable.

 The reconciler is the most important component of the application framework.
 It is responsible for ensuring that the application is in sync